When your long-distance isn’t working or you’ve drifted apart, it could be time to let it go.

 When relationships don’t work, they tend to deteriorate over time.
 One moment you are happy and in love and the next you are in a relationship full of arguments.
 At this point, you can either try to fix your relationship or let it go and move on.

 Letting go of someone with whom you shared a part of your life is not easy.
 Because of this, you may choose to stay together, even if your relationship is no longer working for you.

 You may try to make your relationship work, even if you are not feeling it any more.
 Maybe you are afraid of being alone or don’t know how to deal with the void that your partner will leave in your life.

 - If your feelings change, express them to your partner and make a decision together.

-- If you’ve had enough and just want to break up, there’s a right and the wrong way to do it.
+- If you’ve had enough and just want to break up, there’s a right and a wrong way to do it.

 In a nutshell, it’s time to let go of your long-distance relationship when it no longer contributes to your life and well-being.